IdasLam/Vactrack/README.md

 # Vactrack

 This project was developed for a customer in the course PA1414 at Blekinge Institute of Technology in 2020.
-The web application was meant to solve the problem where a family should be able to log and keep track of which family member has taken which vaccine whilst also being able to an email notification when a vaccination is due.
+The web application was meant to solve the problem where a family should be able to log and keep track of which family member has taken which vaccine whilst also being able to send an email notification when a vaccination is due.

 ## Prerequisites